IBM-Bluemix-Docs/java/spring.md

 # Spring
 {: #spring-overview}

 The Spring Platform is an ecosystem of projects that aim to make it simpler to create Java&trade; applications.
-Usually the term "Spring" refers to the Spring Framework, but it is also used generically to refer to any project that is part of, or uses Spring-based technologies, including Spring Boot.
+The term "Spring" refers to the Spring Framework, and is also used generically to refer to any project that uses Spring-based technologies, including Spring Boot.

 ## Spring Framework
 {: #spring-framework}